 - b.
-Additional capital contributions in cash As of December 31, 2023 and 2022, no additional capital contributions were made by the stockholders; thus, the amount remained in US\$58,000,000 for each of those years. - c.
-Legal reserve As of December 31, 2023 and 2022, the Company reaches 20% of the legal reserve established by Costa Rican laws.
+Additional capital contributions in cash As of December 31, 2024 and 2023, no additional capital contributions were made by the stockholders; thus, the amount remained in US\$58,000,000 for each of those years. - c.
+Legal reserve As of December 31, 2024 and 2023, the Company reaches 20% of the legal reserve established by Costa Rican laws.
 Such reserve is accounted for when the financial statements have been approved by the Stockholders' Meeting. - d.
 Dividends There is a restriction on the declaration and payment of dividends in accordance with the stipulations of the international bond issue, which requires reaching 1.20 in the debt service coverage ratio indicators.
-As of December 31, 2023 and December 31, 2022, the debt coverage ratio is 0.82 and 1.00, respectively, and therefore no dividends have been declared.
+As of December 31, 2024, and December 31, 2023 the debt coverage is 1.27 and 0.82, respectively; as of December 31, 2024, the conditions for declaring dividends are met.